<h4>Contributors to date (14):</h4>

 <p></p>

 <p><img loading="lazy" decoding="async" src="http://www.britishtelevisiondrama.org.uk/wp-content/uploads/2019/10/BTVD_Pandorica-e1571737624344-209x300.jpg" alt="" width="209" height="300" class="alignright size-medium wp-image-7527" srcset="http://www.britishtelevisiondrama.org.uk/wp-content/uploads/2019/10/BTVD_Pandorica-e1571737624344-209x300.jpg 209w, http://www.britishtelevisiondrama.org.uk/wp-content/uploads/2019/10/BTVD_Pandorica-e1571737624344-75x108.jpg 75w, http://www.britishtelevisiondrama.org.uk/wp-content/uploads/2019/10/BTVD_Pandorica-e1571737624344.jpg 335w" sizes="auto, (max-width: 209px) 100vw, 209px" /><br>In 2010, Frank Collins published <em>The Pandorica Opens</em> (Classic TV Press), an accessible yet scholarly analysis of the 2010 season of <em>Doctor Who</em> which has received excellent reviews.
 It is also now available for the Kindle.<br><a href="http://www.classictvpress.co.uk/pandoricaopens.htm" target="_self" rel="noopener noreferrer">More information here from the Classic TV Press site</a>.
-Frank Collins has also written a book-length study of the <em>Doctor Who</em> story &#8216;Warriors&#8217; Gate&#8217;, which was published by Obverse in 2019 and is available <a href="https://obversebooks.co.uk/product/31-wg/" target="_self" rel="noopener noreferrer">here</a>.
+Frank Collins has also written two book-length studies of <em>Doctor Who</em> stories &#8216;Warriors&#8217; Gate&#8217; and &#8216;Kinda&#8217;, which were published by Obverse in 2019 and 2022 respectively and are available <a href="https://obversebooks.co.uk/product/31-wg/" target="_self" rel="noopener noreferrer">here</a> and <a href="https://obversebooks.co.uk/product/62-kinda/" target="_self">here</a>.

 </p>